 Some people like to just focus on one service. but that isn’t my style right now.
 I will probably niche down and phase things out in a year or two when I decide what I enjoy most and what is most lucrative.
 But for now, I am an explorer.

 I am still doing freelance writing some of the time and loving it.
 But I have not landed any steady large clients yet, so it is still sporadic.

 I am also working on a nutrition course for my niche health site mindbodyclarity.com and slowly building my art sites on the side.
-My goal is to eventually have my own sites be my full-time focus.
+My goal is to eventually have my own sites as my full-time focus.